Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers

 First, looking at the conservation condition as obtained in (\ref{eq:conservation}), it is now updated to,

 and the positivity condition imposing the minimal value of the rates $\tilde{\lambda}$, as obtained in (\ref{eq:min_rate}), is now updated to,

-As for the translational case, the necessary conditions are imposing the same structure for the choice of rates $\tilde{\lambda}$ and kernel $\tilde{Q}$, as detailed in (\ref{eq:balance_phi}), (\ref{eq:balance_a}) and (\ref{eq:Q_structure}) but updated to the minimal-rate condition (\ref{eq:min_rate_gen}).
+As for the translational-flow case, the minimum event rate identifies with the rejection rate of the equivalent infinitesimal lifted Metropolis scheme.
+The divergence term $-\!\langle \nabla, \bm{\phi}(\bm{x},\bm{v}) \rangle +$ stems from the proposal probability ratio \cite{Hastings_1970}.
+Furthermore, as for the translational case, the necessary conditions are imposing the same structure for the choice of rates $\tilde{\lambda}$ and kernel $\tilde{Q}$, as detailed in (\ref{eq:balance_phi}), (\ref{eq:balance_a}) and (\ref{eq:Q_structure}), once updated to the minimal-rate condition (\ref{eq:min_rate_gen}).
 As done for the translational case, we now discuss more restrictive but explicit classes of valid flows, which obey some further symmetries than the necessary ones. \\

 { \bf Ideal flows.} Interestingly, it is possible to decrease the event rate minimal value to $0$, i.e. to design a flow such that no events are needed to target the correct invariance distribution.
 A null minimal rate is equivalent to, Once combined with the conservation condition (\ref{eq:conservation_gen}), the inequality is necessarily tight, so that,